-LH HOST /1 /f /n >>%LOGN%
+REM LH HOST /2 /f /n >>%LOGN%

-This can be explained as follows:
+This lines for the modem and null modem cabled can be explained as follows:

-LH HOST Tells the computer to load this program in high memory. x where x is the number of the COM port Indicates the number of the serial (COM) port used by either the null modem cable or modem.
-For example, /1 represents COM1, the port to which you attach the null modem cable.
-COM2, the port to which you attach a modem, is /2. /f Indicates that the modem is faster than 2400 bps. /n Indicates that a null modem cable will be connected to both computers. >>%LOGN% Sends information about loading the Host program to either the C:\BOOTLOG file or to the screen, depending whether your AU-TOEXEC.BAT file contains the line SET LOGN=C:\BOOTLOG or the line SET LOGN=CON:
+REM Indicates that the line is currently ignored.
+Remove the REM to use the line.
+LH HOST Tells the computer to load this program in high memory. /2 The 2 is for COM2.
+You can change this number to the number of the COM port the null modem cable or modem will use. /f Indicates that the cable or modem is faster than 2400 bps. /n Indicates that a null modem cable will be connected to both computers. >>%LOGN% Sends information about loading the Host program to ei- ther the C:\BOOTLOG file or to the screen, depending whether your AUTOEXEC.BAT file contains the line SET LOGN=C:\BOOTLOG or the line SET LOGN=CON: